There’s a great song lyric: “Before you abuse, criticize and accuse, just walk a mile in my shoes.”

 #3 Over-boarding instead of onboarding

 In many organizations everyone wants a piece of the action and a chance to communicate with members.
-Marketing, publishing and advertising teams often have their own individual goals in mind and their own communication strategy to accomplish those goals.
+Marketing, publishing, events and advertising teams often have their own individual goals in mind and their own communication strategy to accomplish those goals.
 Onboarding turns into over-boarding when there is no single decision maker determining which stakeholders get access to the members (and in what priority).
 The result is a member experience that is overwhelming, disjointed and oftentimes includes too much “selling.”
 To avoid putting your member relationship at risk, we recommend having new members in a state of “quarantine” for the first 30 days with tight controls over who has access to them.

 #4 No member “pulse” check